Multiplicative Reweighting for Robust Neural Network Optimization: Introduction

-To employ MW in our task, we interpret the examples as experts and the predictions induced by the network as their advice.
+To employ MW for this purpose, we interpret the examples as experts and the predictions induced by the network as their advice.
 We then encounter a loss function over the predictions, which facilitates the use of MW.
-Thus, instead of learning by minimizing a uniform average of the losses, we propose to learn a weighted version of the latter in which not all examples affect the training process in the same magnitude.
-We employ a MW update rule for reweighting the examples during the learning process, which we denote as multiplicative reweighting (MR).
-It alternates between SGD steps for optimizing the DNN's parameters and MW updates for the reweighting.
-Our proposed method is simple, generic and can fit easily in most training procedures.
-We establish the convergence of a simplified version of our method under mild conditions, and demonstrate theoretically the efficacy of our method on two illustrative examples.
+Thus, instead of learning by minimizing a uniform average of the losses, we propose to learn a weighted version of the latter in which not all examples affect the training process uniformly.
+We employ a MW update rule for reweighting the examples during training, which we denote as multiplicative reweighting (MR).
+It alternates between SGD steps for optimizing the DNN's parameters and MW updates for reweighting. \cref{fig:teaser} shows the weighting evolution during training where noisy examples have notably lower weights than their ratio in the training data.
+MR is simple, generic and can fit easily in most training procedures.
+We establish the convergence of a simplified version of MR under mild conditions and prove the efficacy of MR for 1d input data.

-Motivated by our theoretical findings, we demonstrate empirically the advantage of our method for training with noisy labels and for improving robustness to adversarial attacks.
-We show the advantage using two popular DNN optimizers: SGD (with momentum) and Adam.
-In the presence of label noise, we evaluate our approach both on artificial label noise in CIFAR-10 and CIFAR-100 and real noise in Clothing1M~\citep{xiao2015learning}.
-We compare our method to two common techniques: Mixup \cite{zhang2017mixup} and label-smoothing \cite{szegedy2016rethinking}, which are known to improve accuracy with label noise, and show enhanced performance when we combine our approach with them.
-Finally, we show how our method may improve adversarial training, which is known to be one of the best approaches against adversarial attacks.
-Specifically, we demonstrate the MR advantage with Free Adversarial Training \cite{shafahi2019adversarial}.
-It improves accuracy to attacks without further harming the performance on natural images.
-We compare in this case also to mixup, which is known to be beneficial against adversarial attacks, and show good results also with it.
-Overall, our experiments demonstrate that our method could fit into the deep learning optimization toolbox as a simple tool that can help improving network robustness in a variety of scenarios and training pipelines.
+Motivated by our theoretical findings, we show empirically that MR is also beneficial in the realistic high-dimensional case for training with noisy labels.
+We demonstrate its advantage using two popular DNN optimizers: SGD (with momentum) and Adam.
+We evaluate our approach both on artificial label noise (symmetric, pair-flip and instance dependent) in CIFAR-10 and CIFAR-100, and real noise in Clothing1M~\cite{xiao2015learning}.
+We compare to common techniques: Mixup \cite{zhang2017mixup} and label-smoothing \cite{szegedy2016rethinking}, which are known to improve accuracy with label noise, and the state-of-the-art sparse regularization \cite{zhou2021learning,karim2022unicon}.
+We improve performance when we combine MR with them.
+We further compare to \cite{arazo2019unsupervised,yao2020searching,han2018co,Liu16Classification,shu2019meta}, which also were suggested to handle label noise.